 As the name implies, the Related Subjects field can be used to associate other related Subjects with the item.
 Examples are the make of a vehicle (like Toyota or Volkswagen), the character depicted, or an associated franchise.

-We don't want to fill the item page with too many links, so only add Subjects that are directly related.
+We don't want to clutter the item page with too many links, so only add Subjects that are directly related.
 For example:

-- On an R2-D2 figure, add the R2-D2 character Subject and the Star Wars franchise Subject, but not the Disney company Subject (as a parent to the Star Wars Subject, the Disney subject is too far removed from R2-D2 that adding it to the item's Related Subjects doesn't really add value).
+- On an R2-D2 figure, add the R2-D2 character Subject and the Star Wars franchise Subject, but not the Disney corporation Subject (as a parent to the Star Wars Subject, the Disney subject is far enough removed from R2-D2 that adding it to the item's Related Subjects doesn't really add value).

 - On a Wayne Gretzky trading card, add the Wayne Gretzky athlete Subject and the team he played for (the Edmonton Oilers), but not the NHL Subject.

 - An action figure of Neo from The Matrix should have the Neo character Subject and the Matrix film Subject, but not Keanu Reeves, the actor who played the character.

 - There is no need to add every single character that is in a comic book or film (but main characters may be added).

-- We also decided against generic Subjects like Farming, Military or Transportation as they would have millions of entries.
+- We also decided against generic Subjects like Farming, Military, or Transportation as they would end up with millions of entries.

 Tips for Adding Subjects to Items

 - Subjects can be added or removed from existing Database Items by editing the item (go to the Database Item page, click the Edit menu, then click Edit again).